-EDUC 405 Diversity in the Classroom 3
+EDUC 405 Diversity in the Classroom

 - or -

 EDUC 504 Teaching and Cultural Diversity 3

-EDUC 572 Advanced Education Psychology 3
+EDUC 572 Advanced Educational Psychology 3

-^{}or developmental psychology course covering early childhood through adolescence, e.g., PSYCH 290
+$^{^{\}star}\text{Or}$ developmental psychology course covering early childhood through adolescence, e.g., PSYC 290

-Candidates must demonstrate mastery of all Teacher Performance Expectations (TPEs), Teacher Performance Assessments (TPAs), and all other credential program requirements as designated by the program director.
+For the Preliminary Credential, candidates must demonstrate mastery of all Teaching Performance Expectations (TPEs) through Teacher Performance Assessments (TPAs) or TaskStream ePortfolio, and all other credential program requirements as designated by the program director.
+A one-time assessment fee is levied at the beginning of the program.